2AUK/SFED/README.md

     python sfed.py -d <output directory of .dx files from AMBER> -i 3methbut1ol -o 3methbut1ol_SFED -c KH -p 0.03342285869 -T 300

 The last two flags, p and T are the density and temperature respectively.
 Both are optional, as the default for p is 0.03342285869 A^-3 - the density of water.
 The temperature is by default at 300K.

+The data for running the unit tests are not available yet here due to size restrictions.
+I'm working on it though.